otarza/resume-1/README.md

 I am passionate about building high quality applications and user interfaces with modern web technologies.
 In my free time I enjoy contributing to open source projects, experimenting with physics simulations and audio visualizations, reading, listening to music and biking in cities or countryside.

-## Specialties

-I am authoring great user experiences with JavaScript, HTML, and CSS.
-Most recently the Majority of code I have written has been in JavaScript and CSS, but i have experience in PHP, SQL, Objective-C, C++, Java, Haskell

 ## Experience

 *As a freelance developer I have worked on some small mobile apps and internal web applications for different organizations/companies.*